kubeshop/testkube/docs/generate-test-crds.md

 ## Test Filename Convention

-<Test name>.postman_collection.json - where `Test name` should be reused for environments files.
+<Test name>.postman_collection.json - where `Test name` should be reused for the environment files.

 For example, mytest.postman_collection.json